StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths

 where $M$ refers to the order of Fourier approximation.
 Higher-order terms encode finer structural details of the rounding operator but incur increasing computational cost.

 \paragraph{Inverse Rotation.}

-To employ the rotated Fourier approximation as a gradient surrogate, we map the smooth function $f(t)$ back to the original coordinates $(x, x_q)$.
-Based on the coordinate transformation in \eqref{eq:t_and_x_and_y}, the Fourier expansion of $f(t)$, and the chain rule, the general form of the {rotated damped Fourier surrogate} (RDFS) for the rounding operator can be expressed as
+To employ the rotated Fourier approximation as a gradient surrogate, we map $f(t)$ back to the original coordinates $(x, x_q)$.
+Based on the coordinate transformation in \eqref{eq:t_and_x_and_y}, the Fourier expansion of $f(t)$, and the chain rule, we derive the general form of the \textit{rotated damped Fourier surrogate} (RDFS) for the rounding operator, which provides a smooth and well-conditioned approximation to the non-differentiable and ill-conditioned quantization mapping:

 In practice, we retain only the first-order term ($M=0$), which provides an effective trade-off between approximation fidelity and negligible computational overhead.
 Under this setting, the RDFS in~\autoref{eq:rdfs_M} reduces to its first-order form as \autoref{eq:rdfs_first_order}.
 A complete derivation of the RDFS is provided in Appendix~\ref{appendix:fourier_rounding}.